jolicar/TopologyRuleMustBeProperlyInsidePolygonsPoint/testing/cases/TP00_TopologyRules/RU01_MustBeProperlyInsidePolygon/CP0012_MptsC_polC/readme.md

 ### Description

 This test case checks the topology rule when us use 2D multipoint dataset and 2D polygon dataset.
 The multipoints are inside of the polygons.
-The final result of this is correct too.
+The final result of this is correct.

 ### Requirements